 It’s important to remember that you are drawing with an eraser.
 It’s not just for repairing mistakes.

-You will need a reference photo and grid it up.
-Follow the giraffe link below and see how to make a grid easily
+You will need a reference photo and a grid:

-For this method to work your grid must be spot-on.
+For this grid method to work your grid must be spot-on.
 I like to layer a grid on top of the photograph using Photoshop.
-You can use Pixlr as a free alternative.
+You can use Pixlr.com as a free alternative.

 Long before Photoshop, I used to photocopy my references and enlarge them to the size I wanted to draw.
 I’d draw parallel lines using both sides of a ruler to get an accurate grid.
 I used a 1-inch wide ruler for drawing easy subjects and a 1 cm wide ruler for the difficult ones